qwertychouskie/TestOut-issues/Network Pro.md

 ## Chapter 4

 - 4.4.5: I couldn't get a full score, as the "disconnect cable, ping workstations, reconnect cable" always showed as not done for some reason.

+## Chapter 5

+- 5.5.3: Should use www.example.com as the example site, www.mydomain.com is a real site.